liquidctl/liquidctl/docs/asetek-690lc.md

 # liquidctl set logo color rainbow --speed 1
 # liquidctl set logo color rainbow --speed 6
 ```

+*Note: the 'rainbow' lighting mode is currently only supported on EVGA units.*

 The 'fading' mode supports specifying the `--time-per-color` in seconds (the defaults are 1 and 5 seconds per color, for modern and legacy coolers respectively).